-Improved Automatic Drainage System
+1 Improved Automatic Drainage System

-Safety is a central matter in the development of our products, and the automatic drainage system is an important component when it comes to trust.
-The interior and the choice of material of a FLYSURFER closed-cell foilkite is optimized to absorb as little water as possible and, in case of a long wash or windhole, to ensure that it can restart.
-This feature separates us from the competition, enabling deep water launches and gives the customer confidence to relaunch our kites in the lightest breeze.
+Safety plays a central role in the development of our products.
+The automatic drainage system is an important part of your trust in the foil kite system.
+The interior and material selection of a FLYSURFER kite is optimized to absorb as little water as possible and enables a smooth restart after the event of a splash-down.
+This distinguishes us from the competition, allows you to start in deep water and gives you the confidence to relaunch our kites in the lightest breeze.